 E-commerce has played into this especially well.
 Online shopping has made it so we can essentially do all of our shopping without even leaving the comfort of our own homes.
 Anything you could want is literally at your fingertips.
 This has made it so most people have the ability to spend their paycheck or buying something on their credit card without the factor of tangibility.
 It’s 100% easier to spend $100 on something virtually than at the store.
 This has enabled people to buy whatever they choose, without a portion of remorse or contemplation.

 ONE.
 SIMPLE.
 RULE.

 “PAY YOURSELF FIRST”

 Pay yourself first is not a complicated strategy by any means.
-In fact the very person reading this could put it into action today!
+In fact, the very person reading this could put it into action today!
 This idea really is as simple as it sounds, and it can easily get you out of the consumers trap if you follow it diligently.
 “Pay yourself first” means exactly what it sounds like, whenever you’ve had an influx of cash, pay yourself before spending it.
-For example, if I want a new a car that costs $25,000 but I only have $2,000 for a down payment, instead of financing the remaining $23,000 and having a monthly payment of $414, I could take my $2,000 that I was going to spend on a down payment, and buy a used car in full.
+For example, if I want a new car that costs $25,000 but I only have $2,000 for a down payment, instead of financing the remaining $23,000 and having a monthly payment of $414, I could take my $2,000 that I was going to spend on a down payment, and buy a used car in full.
 I could then take the $414 dollars I would’ve had to pay towards a car loan, and “pay it to myself (put it in a saving account every month).
 By the time I would’ve finally paid off my car loan, I could have saved $24,840.
-I could use this money to buy the same car I wanted in full and I would have not fallen into the consumers trap, because their would be no need for financing.
+I could use this money to buy the same car I wanted in full and I would have not fallen into the consumer’s trap, because there would be no need for financing.